fabba1892/fabba1892/README.md

 ### Hi there, I'm Fabian - aka Fabba👋

-## I'm a Mobile Network Specialist and Developer!!
+## I'm a Radio Network Specialist and Developer!!

 - 🌱 I’m currently learning Javascript MERN stack🤣
 - 👯 I’m looking to collaborate with other content creators